MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-gp-configure-companies.md

 Use the **Per company** section to set the data migration settings separately for each company when you're migrating more than one company.
 You can specify the same settings as you can globally, plus a couple more.
 By default, each company uses the global settings.

+- **Oldest GL Year** field

    Account summary transactions are generated and posted for open and history years that were set up in Dynamics GP.
 The summary amounts are created based on the fiscal periods set up in Dynamics GP.
 In the GP Company Migration Configuration page, you can select the oldest historical year you want migrated to Business Central.
 For example, if 2019, 2020, and 2021 are historical years in Dynamics GP, you could select that the oldest historical year you want migrated is 2020.
 Summary transactions for 2019 wouldn't be migrated to Business Central.

 ## Next steps